volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 | walksInPark()    | WalksInPark()        |
 | barksLoudly()    | barks__loudly()      |

-Of course, it is the style that we prefer in our projects, if you prefer some other patter for tests naming, just sent an issue or PR to jtcop and we will be happy to add it to the plugin.
+This style has been chosen by many developers and is widely used in numerous projects.
+If you prefer a different pattern for test naming, just let us know, and we'll be happy to add it to the plugin.

 ### Corresponding Production Class